Renting a car and driving in the Faroe Islands is one of the best ways to see the beautiful country.

 When the agent shows you around, make sure you ask them to show you how all the essential systems function.
-When you depart, you should be completely happy with using the vehicle – remember, you are legally responsible for it.
+You should be completely happy with using the vehicle when you depart – remember, you are legally responsible for it.
 So, make sure you know how to operate the headlights, indicator lights, hazard lights, and windscreen wipers.
 Also, be sure to understand how to engage reverse gear.

 Inspect and take photos

 Note any damages with the company and take photos just in case.
-Cam and I are both meticulous with rental car dings, scratches, windshield cracks, and cigarette burns.
-Never assume that a scratch or ding is not important or big enough to note.
-When you return your rental make sure you get a slip signing off that all was okay on the car so they don’t come back and try to charge you later.
+Cam and I are meticulous with rental car dings, scratches, windshield cracks, and cigarette burns.
+Never assume that a scratch or ding is unimportant or big enough to note.
+When you return your rental, make sure you get a slip signing off that all was okay on the car, so they don’t come back and try to charge you later.

 Drinking and driving in the Faroes